anesupaul-developer/agletmovies/README.md

 5. I then added authentication using Laravel Breeze and added username field only to the already made boilerplate
 6. I then created controllers for retrieving paginated data and added favorite functionality
 7. I then created a layout for the frontend and pages required

+## Key notes
+1. On clicking the heart icon you either add it to favorites or remove it
+2. To view more details on the movie click the eye icon
+3. For pagination click the right and left arrows